T i anRun 8" electric scooter Review

 The speed trial is a full-throttled run on flat ground with a topped-off battery.
 The trial was administered three times for accuracy.
 The average was taken of the three trials and was converted to miles per hour.
 The machine's max is the slowest of the class at 11.9 mph.

-Ride is an assessment of how aware our testers were of uneven road surfaces and unexpected cracks.
+Our ride test involved riding over rough and smooth roads and over large cracks and asses the performance of each scooter.
 Despite the dampening effect of the front shock, T i anRun did not overcome the direct feedback issued from the solid rubber tires.
 Additionally, testers noted that the front wheel is larger than the back, and this places the rider at an uncomfortable incline.

 Portability is a measure of how straightforward it is to fold, pick up, and store a scooter.
 While the T i anRun performs decently in this category, there is one notable exception: the carry handle is square.
 This feature had tester's complaining of the discomfort and fatigue that resulted.
 On the plus side, this model is fairly light and compact.

 Our range tests look at two separate but related performance details: travel radius and charging time.
 Travel radius is defined in two ways, the maximum and the effective miles traveled on a full battery charge.
-The prior is the number of miles that a scooter can travel on flat ground at any speed, the later is the number of miles that the machine can travel at or near max speed.
+Effective miles is the distance that a scooter can travel on flat ground at our test speed and still be comfortable faster than walking, the latter is the number of miles that the machine traveled before completely running out of battery, even if you could walk faster than it.
 The T i anRun has a lithium ion battery, and amongst the scooters utilizing this power source, it was well below average with 7.4 max miles, seven of those being effective miles.
 Moreover, this battery takes a long time to charge (7+ hours).